Community rallies around 8-year-old cancer victim

 His mother took him to their pediatrician, who originally diagnosed him as having a virus.
 The doctor suggested that it would run its course.

 As summer began, Gage didn’t seem to be getting any better.
-So, Deedra took him back to the doctor.
-They then suggested he might have a case of Rocky Mountain spotted fever, which is carried by ticks.
+So, Deedra took him back to the doctor, who suggested they take him to Children’s Hospital.

-He was treated with antibiotics and appeared to be getting better, Thomas said.
+His trip to the hospital in July resulted initially in a CAT scan, but not an MRI.

 Wilbur said a treatment plan was developed that included three surgeries that would remove the tumor and fuse his spine.